filippodelministro/Chat-Service/README.md

-# Reti_Project
+# Chat Service
-###### Network's Course Project for _University of Pisa_
+###### Network's Course Project for _@University of Pisa_
 The project's aim is to create a working network chat service in which users can send/receive messages and share files using chat.
-Users can ask for a new chat to the server which manage all the online users, linking them for the first time; once linked, devices can chat and share file with other users.
-They can also join a new groupchat if they `chat` with a user who already has started a chat.
+Users can ask for a new chat to the server which manage all the online users, linking them for the first time; once linked, devices can chat and share file with other users, even in groupchats.
+Check the [project requirements](docs/chat_service.pdf) for details.

 ---

 #### DEVICE

 * `signup <srv_port> <username> <password>`: Allow to register a new account in the server service listening at `srv_port`; return error and exit if `username` is already used by another user.